We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Dillon feels that documentary is the genre which most tests an editor's ability.
 Having already cut hour-long documentary Beauty Will Save the World — the tale of a beauty contest in Muslim Libya — Dillon edited her first documentary feature in 2007, Juliette Veber's acclaimed Trouble is My Business, which followed the life of a teacher at one of New Zealand’s roughest schools.

-She also edited Paolo Rotondo’s first feature Orphans & Kingdoms.
+She also edited Paolo Rotondo’s first feature Orphans & Kingdoms (2014).
 Discussing her own role in the film’s production, Dillon has said “You’re always looking at who holds the power in the scene and how can I convey that in the edit room, and that determines how I cut from one person to the other...
 It was a great script for that.
 I remember reading it and thinking this will be a great script to cut."
 Critics seemed to agree; she won the 2014 NZ Film Award for Best Editing.

-Profile written by Simon Smith
+Profile written by Simon Smith; updated on 11 March 2025

 Sources include